Viva la Quinta Brigada

-"Viva la Quinta Brigada" (listed as "Viva la Quince Brigada" in later recordings) is a Christy Moore song about the Irishmen who fought in the Spanish Civil War against Franco.
-The title was inspired by a Spanish song about the war, Ay Carmela, of which "Viva la Quinta Brigada" are the opening lyrics.
+"Viva la Quinta Brigada" is a Christy Moore song about the Irishmen who fought in the Spanish Civil War against Franco.
+The title was changed to "Viva la Quince Brigada" in some later recordings.

-Moore wrote this song choosing to focus on the Irish socialist volunteers (who in later years became known as the Connolly Column) who were a small contingent within the 15th International Brigade.
-The tune which he used was substantially similar to the version of Viva la Quince Brigada recorded by Pete Seeger and the Almanac Singers in the early 1940s.
+The song is about the Irish socialist volunteers, who were a small contingent within the 15th International Brigade, and who in later years became known as the Connolly Column.

+This song is unrelated to the song titled "Viva la Quince Brigada" that was recorded by Pete Seeger and the Almanac Singers in the early 1940s.
+That song is a variation of a Spanish song about the Spanish Civil War, "¡Ay Carmela!."
+The title of Moore's song was inspired by the phrase "Viva la Quince Brigada" in "¡Ay Carmela!"

-The song was inspired by Spanish Civil War veteran Michael O'Riordan's 1979 book Connolly Column.
+Moore's song was inspired by Spanish Civil War veteran Michael O'Riordan's 1979 book Connolly Column.

 Moore said: "Without Michael O'Riordan I'd never have been able to write Viva la Quince Brigada.
 I must have performed the song over a thousand times and every single time I sing it I think of Mick and wonder how can I ever thank him enough.
 In Spain in 1983 I was reading his book, Connolly Column – the story of the Irishmen who fought for the Spanish Republic, and I began this song as I read on.
 The song was lifted entirely from his book.

 Moore's original song title - which translates as "Long live the Fifth Brigade" - was a slip due to the similarity in Spanish between "quinta" (fifth) and "quince" (fifteen).
 The bulk of Irish volunteers served with the XV (Fifteen) International Brigade; the "Fifth Brigade" was not one of the International Brigades.
 The song later appeared listed as Viva la Quince Brigada as Moore corrected the mistake in subsequent recordings.